generall/aligner/README.md

 ##Installation

-First of all, make sure that your system has a ruby interpreter.
+First of all, make sure that your system has a ruby interpreter `ver. >= 1.9`.
 In Ubuntu you can use following command:
 ```
 sudo apt-get install ruby